unifiedjs/rfcs/text/0000-contributor-team.md

 ## Detailed design

-For now we can manually handle it, but eventually we can use a GitHub Action.
+We can use a GitHub Action (once unified orgs have access) to check if the new contributor is part of the org and add them if they aren't to the contributor team.

 ## Drawbacks